Yeti Tracks Found In India? Indian Army Mountaineers Claim They’ve Found Footprints Of The Mythical Beast

 It remains unclear, as of this writing, if the mountaineering team attempted to follow the prints to see if they could find the beast, perhaps hiding out in a cave.

-Unfortunately, not everyone is convinced the Indian team stumbled upon the tracks of the cryptoid.
+Unfortunately, not everyone is convinced the Indian team stumbled upon the tracks of the cryptid.
 Author Daniel C. Taylor, who has explored the Himalayas extensively and has even written a book about the Yeti, says via Yahoo News that the footprints almost certainly belong to a bear, not a Yeti.
 He also doubts that the mountaineers got their estimates right as to the size of the prints.

 “If that is the footprint of an animal or a single animal, it’s the size of a dinosaur.
 One needs to really confirm those measurements of the footprint size because we know for sure that there are no dinosaurs living in the [region].”